petrbouchal/czso/cran-comments.md

 ## Corrections made

 * added link to data provider in Description field of DESCRIPTION
+* expanded documentation for all functions, with better explanations of what the functions return

 ## This is a new submission